aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/_index.md

 {{< /highlight >}}

-Here is the sample code to generate the output XLSM file with VBA Module and Macro Code.
+Here is the sample code to generate the output XLSM file with a VBA module and macro code.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingVBAModules-AddVBAModuleOrCode-AddVBAModuleOrCode.cs" >}}